Do you need a Social Security card for a newborn? And if so, how does a baby get a Social Security number?

 Dependent Social Security Number Application

-Many people apply for their new baby’s Social Security number at the same time they apply for the birth certificate.
-The Social Security Administration says this a simple process when you complete your application at the hospital where you deliver your child.
-This method lets the SSA use the hospital’s birth record to confirm your baby’s birth.
+Many people apply for a social security number for the child while applying for the birth certificate.
+The Social Security Administration (SSA) says this is a simple process when you complete your application at the hospital where you deliver your child.
+This method lets the SSA use the hospital's birth record to confirm your baby's birth.

 Read More: Claiming Dependents for Your Taxes